War crimes in the Russo-Ukrainian war (2022–present): Forced conscription

-Mistreatment of prisoners of war
+Mistreatment of prisoners of war and desecration

 As of November 2022, the UN Human Rights Monitoring Mission in Ukraine (HRMMU) conducted 159 interviews with prisoners of war held by the Russian and Russian-affiliated forces, and 175 interviews with prisoners of war held by Ukraine.
 The vast majority of Ukrainian prisoners reported that they had been held in dire conditions of internment and subjected to torture and ill-treatment, including beatings, threats, mock executions, electric and positional torture.
 Several women prisoners were threatened with sexual violence and subjected to degrading treatments and enforced nudity.
 The UN agency also collected information about nine possible cases of death during the "admission procedures" to the internment camps.
 Russian prisoners of war made credible allegations of summary executions, torture and ill-treatment by members of the Ukrainian forces.
 In several cases Russian prisoners were stabbed and subjected to electric torture.
 Ukraine launched criminal investigations into allegations of mistreatment of prisoners of war.

 In October 2024, following Russian marines from the 155th Naval Infantry Brigade executing nine Ukrainian prisoners rather than taking them captive as dictated by international law, Ukrainian authorities said that Russian forces had executed more than 100 surrendering Ukrainians during the invasion, most of them in 2024.
 Forbes described the incident as ″the latest in an escalating campaign of terror by Russian troops″.